Probate Q&A Series

 Formal Execution Defects

-North Carolina law requires a valid will to be in writing, signed by the testator, and witnessed by at least two competent adults (N.C.
-Gen. Stat. § 31-1.3).
+North Carolina law requires a valid will to be in writing, signed by the testator, and witnessed by at least two competent witnesses (N.C.
+Gen. Stat. § 31-3.3).
 If the will lacks a proper signature or witness attestations, a judge may rule it invalid.

 No-Contest Clauses

 Some wills include clauses that disinherit beneficiaries who challenge the document.
-North Carolina enforces these only if the challenge lacks probable cause.
-If you prove undue influence or incapacity, you can avoid the penalty.
+North Carolina generally enforces these clauses.

 2. Key Points to Guide Your Challenge

-• Deadlines: File an objection during probate or within the statutory time limit.
+• Deadlines: File a caveat within the applicable statutory time limit after probate.

-• Standing: Only heirs or interested parties can contest a will.
+• Standing: Only interested parties can contest a will.

 • Evidence: Collect medical records, emails, letters and witness affidavits.

-• Procedure: Petition the clerk of superior court where the will is filed.
+• Procedure: File a caveat with the clerk of superior court in the county where the will was probated.

-• Possible Outcome: As a pretermitted child, you may receive an intestate share equal to other heirs.
+• Possible Outcome: As a pretermitted child, you may receive the share you would have taken had the testator died intestate.

 Take Action Today